carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 {: .language-python}

 Setting `lock=False` tells `rioxarray` that the individual data chunks can be loaded simultaneously from the source by the Dask workers.

-We trigger the download of the data using the `.persist()` method.
+As the next step, we trigger the download of the data using the `.persist()` method, see below.
 This makes sure that the downloaded chunks are stored in the form of a chunked Dask array (calling `.load()` would instead merge the chunks in a single Numpy array).